-The Town of Smoky Lake provides full infrastructure services to the majority of most of the community including storm and sanitary sewer, potable water and garbage collection.
-The majority of Most roadways within the Town are developed to an urban standard (paved with sidewalks).
+The Town of Smoky Lake provides full infrastructure services to most of the community including storm and sanitary sewer, potable water and garbage collection.
+Most roadways within the Town are developed to an urban standard (paved with sidewalks).
 Town residents can recycle waste materials at the County transfer stations.